debops/debops/docs/user-guide/playbooks.rst

      tasks:
        - name: Message the user that we are in a custom playbook ansible.builtin.debug:
-           msg: 'Hello from a custom playbook"
+           msg: 'Hello from a custom playbook'

 This playbook can be executed by the :command:`debops` script very easily: